Nobodyasidentity/otypes/README.md

 print(o.iscls(x, int)) # False
 ```
 > ###  class `attach` {
-> `o.attach.method`: a property that returns a classmethod useful for letting users add their own functions to an `ometa` class
+> `o.attach.method`: a property that returns a classmethod useful for letting users add their own functions to an `ometa` class.
 ```py
  @otype
 class myint(int):